-The short answer is that it's going to make selling audio files more effective for you, and more convenient for your buyers.
+The short answer is that it's going to make selling audio files more effective for you, and more convenient for user experience.
 We've previously published a tutorial about how to create a WordPress audio library with embedded audio players.
-That focusses on how to display audio and music for everyone to view, but it doesn't let you sell them.
+That focuses on how to display audio and music for everyone to view in the front end, but it doesn't let you sell them.
 That's what I'm going to tell you about today.

 What will my WooCommerce music store look like?

 You can use WooCommerce on its own to sell audio files.
 However, it displays them in a really unhelpful way.
 You can sell audio files online more effectively by showcasing your catalog of audio tracks in a list or table.
 That's why you need the WooCommerce Product Table audio plugin store too.